 ABOUT SENATE CANDIDATE PETER SMITH

 Politics should be about making a difference in peoples’ lives.
 However, lately it seems like establishment politicians have lost site of their constituents entirely.
-Due to the current SANITY DEFYING state of politics in Colorado and America, the time has come for a new resistance movement of fresh-faced activists to stand up and push back against the extremism, xenophobia, and fear being injected into our politics.
+Due to the current sanity defying state of politics in Colorado and America, the time has come for a new resistance movement of fresh-faced activists to stand up and push back against the special interests, extremism, xenophobia, and fear being injected into our politics.
 Colorado is a PURPLE state.
 It is time to reach across the isle and remember what we can believe in together again.

 Our government should be a government whose foremost priority is the will and protection of the people.
-I am running to be your choice to serve in Colorado’s State Senate District 32 because I believe it is time to remind the legislature of the true will of the people.
+I am running to be your choice to serve in Colorado’s state senate district 32 because I believe it is time to remind the legislature that they are here to serve their constituents, and not their donors and special interest contributors.

 I have always been invested in the development of a prosperous Colorado for EVERYONE.
-I am a Colorado native, born in the Denver area at Swedish hospital.
+I am a Colorado native, born in the Denver.
 I spent my early years living in the Bible Park area with my parents and two sisters.
 We could not afford early Pre-K kindergarten, so my yiayia (grandma in Greek) would care for me most days while my parents were at work.
-Her and I developed an unbreakable bond.
+Her and I developed an unbreakable bond that I think of daily.
 My family later moved to Highlands Ranch around my 6th birthday.
-I went on to graduate from Mountain Vista High school and CU Boulder in a total of 7 years obtaining a degree in Political Science.
+I went on to graduate from Mountain Vista High school in 3 years and CU Boulder in 4 years; obtaining a degree in Political Science.

 Upon graduating I elected to explore the world.
 I lived with my family in London for a short period.
 I connected with my Cypriot roots in the Greek Mediterranean.
 I scoured Europe, saw the Carnival parade in Rio de Janeiro, celebrated Songkran in streets of Thailand, climbed to the top of the Burj Khalifa, and wandered the Italian countryside.
 I chose to learn about the world by experiencing it.
 All of my travels presented many diverse examples of how government can take care of and protect their citizens in different, creative, and innovative ways.